 - Put Block from URL

 Rotate customer-provided keys

 To rotate an encryption key passed on the request, download the blob and re-upload it with the new encryption key.

 The Azure portal cannot be used to read from or write to a container or blob that is encrypted with a key provided on the request.

 Be sure to protect the encryption key that you provide on a request to Blob storage in a secure key store like Azure Key Vault.
 If you attempt a write operation on a container or blob without the encryption key, the operation will fail, and you will lose access to the object.

 Azure Storage encryption versus disk encryption

-With Azure Storage encryption, all Azure Storage accounts and the resources they contain are encrypted, including the page blobs that back Azure virtual machine disks.
-Additionally, Azure virtual machine disks may be encrypted with Azure Disk Encryption.
+Azure Storage encryption encrypts the page blobs that back Azure virtual machine disks.
+Additionally, all Azure virtual machine disks, including local temp disks, may optionally be encrypted with Azure Disk Encryption.
 Azure Disk Encryption uses industry-standard BitLocker on Windows and DM-Crypt on Linux to provide operating system-based encryption solutions that are integrated with Azure Key Vault.